Female-Tech-Leaders-Hackathons/intro-to-robotics/README.md

 Congratulations to all the winners!
 And to all the participants as well.
 We are so thankful for all your hard work and dedication.

 1. First place: **Good Boys**:
-   - For their Robotic Delivery Service, delivering drugs to patients in the hospital
+   - For their robotic delivery service, delivering drugs to patients in the hospital.
+The team integrated Amazon Echo support to the robot, and when asked "who’s a good boy?" the robot’s colours lit up, and it spun around in elation!
 1. Second place: **Ti-Butler**:
    - For their Unified solution to Chore Management
 1. Third place: **TeamZero**: